-- My Linux binaries worked on the old SIPB Linux-Athena, but not on Linux-Athena in the clusters; why?
+- My Linux binaries worked on the old SIPB Linux-Athena, but not on newer versions; why?

 The IS Linux-Athena ports began with Red Hat 6.2 (Summer 2000); Red Hat's backward compatibility is not as good as we're used to on other platforms, so you may have to recompile programs built under Red Hat 4.x.
 Specifically: